 Here are some statistics about Smartphone Sales.

 Realme received many favorable reviews thanks to its exciting features and 5G technology.
-In fact, realme is one of the most popular 5G smartphone brands, with a 165% increase in this segment between Q4 of 2021 and becoming the largest 5G brand in Italy, France, the UK, Switzerland, and Spain.
+In fact, realme is one of the most popular 5G smartphone brands, with a 150% increase in this segment between Q2 of 2023 and becoming the largest 5G brand in Italy, France, the UK, Switzerland, and Spain.

 Perhaps one day, it will reach the top of the charts.

 Vivo is a Chinese electronics manufacturer that entered the smartphone market for the first time in 2012.
-It had a revenue of approximately $25.2 billion in 2020.
-This company rose to the fifth-largest global smartphone brand when its revenue reached $34 billion one year later.
+It had revenue of approximately $1.27 billion in 2023.
+This company rose to the fifth-largest global smartphone brand with a total market shipment of 64 million units.

-Unfortunately, Vivo's market share is still between 8% to 10%.
+Unfortunately, Vivo’s market share is around 5%%.
 However, recently, it has tended to edge near 8%.